 - You’ve probably taken steps to secure your home network, so it makes sense to do most of your online activity there.
 Public computers are convenient, but be careful about entering passwords and sensitive account information when using these machines.
 Many will keep your login data in the web browser history, so after you leave, the next person who uses the computer might be able to see what you typed and access your account.

-Use Visa Checkout
+Use Visa SCR

 Install Antivirus Software/Stay up-to-date